actility/generic-http-listener/README.md

 java -jar generic-http-listener.jar
 ```
 ### Customization
-The default listening port can be changed from 8090 to anything else by modifying file `src/main/resources/application.properties`.
+The default HTTPS listening port and keystore properties can be changed in properties file `src/main/resources/application.properties`.
+The default HTTP listening port can be changed in Java file `com.actility.lab.generichttplistener.ServerRunner.java`.